Refugee numbers worldwide hit record high: UN | DW | 19.06.2019

 Violence in Ethiopia drove about 1.56 million people to leave their homes last year, although vast majority of the displaced stayed inside Ethiopian borders.

 Over one-fifth of global asylum seekers came from Venezuela, where people are fleeing deep political and economic crisis.
-The UNHCR noted some 340,000 asylum seekers from the South American country, but said the actual number of the displaced is likely much bigger due to the Venezuelan crisis being underreported.
-The UN believes some 3.3 million people left Venezuela since the start of 2016.
+The UNHCR noted some 340,000 asylum seekers from the South American country, but said the actual number is likely much bigger due to the Venezuelan crisis being underreported.
+The UN believes some 4 million people have left Venezuela since the start of 2016.

 Grandi pleaded for donors to help countries taking in Venezuelan migrants.